 But not all static code analysis tools offer robust features.
 For example, some are not environment- or platform-agnostic; and some support a limited set of frameworks and languages.

-Choosing a SAST tool depends on a number of factors, including your development environment, security budget, existing tools, frameworks, codebase size, languages, and development workflow.
+Choosing a Static Application Security Testing tool depends on a number of factors, including your development environment, security budget, existing tools, frameworks, codebase size, languages, and development workflow.
 It’s crucial to choose the right static code analysis tool to boost productivity while minimizing developer frustration and additional costs.

 Here are some questions to consider when choosing an open source or enterprise tool: